Film and Media Studies

 BFI Future Film Festival

-As an extracurricular offer, we work with London-based film festivals and film schools to provide a range of workshops and enter filmmaking competitions.
-These are generally run through the following extra curricular clubs:
+As an extracurricular Offer, we work with London-based film festivals and film schools to provide a range of workshops and enter film-making competitions.
+These are generally run through the following extracurricular clubs:

 Podcasting Club Wednesday Lunchtime in ML1